single-spa/standalone-single-spa-webpack-plugin/README.md

       // package.json.
 If this doesn't work for you, pass in your HtmlWebpackPlugin
       // to ensure the correct one is being referenced HtmlWebpackPlugin,

       // optional - defaults to true - turns on or off import-map-overrides.
       importMapOverrides: true,

       // optional - defaults to null.
 This allows you to hide the import-map-overrides UI
       // unless a local storage key is set.
 See more info at https://github.com/joeldenning/import-map-overrides/blob/master/docs/ui.md#enabling-the-ui
       importMapOverridesLocalStorageKey: null

+      // optional - defaults to {}.
+The single-spa custom props passed to the application
+      customProps: {
+        authToken: "sadf7889fds8u70df9s8fsd"
+      }
     })
   ]
 }